 Make sure you write as much down as possible.
 Take your time with this list.
 Once you are finished, find the spot in the middle where all 3 circles overlap.
 This could be a great starting point for your digital nomad career and potentially your perfect remote job.

 What Are Potential Jobs?

 Be creative!
 Even the smallest niche can be important enough for someone to pay for it.
-For example, there are people out there, who earn their entire income as Pinterest manager.
+For example, there are people out there, who earn their entire income as Pinterest managers.
 They create pretty pins all day, schedule them, create boards, and interact with other users.
-That’s not a job you learn in university, but find it purely by divergent thinking.
+That’s not a job you learn in university but find it purely by divergent thinking.

 Still Can’t Find The Perfect Job?

 For the very unlikely case you still can’t find the perfect remote job for you, stay calm!
 You don’t need to cover all 3 criteria to 100% in the beginning.